cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 As described in Microsoft’s literature related to conditional access policies, CISA recommends initially setting a policy to **Report-only** when it is created and then performing thorough hands-on testing to help prevent unintended consequences before toggling the policy from **Report-only** to **On**.
 The policy will only be enforced when it is set to **On**.
 One tool that can assist with running test simulations is the [What If tool](https://learn.microsoft.com/en-us/entra/identity/conditional-access/what-if-tool).
 Microsoft also describes [Conditional Access insights and reporting](https://learn.microsoft.com/en-us/entra/identity/conditional-access/howto-conditional-access-insights-reporting) that can assist with testing.

+Assigning conditions within Conditional Access policies—such as device platform, location, or application filters—can unintentionally introduce gaps in policy coverage.
+While these conditions are designed to refine access controls, overly granular or misaligned configurations may exclude certain scenarios from enforcement.
+For example:

+- **Overlapping or conflicting conditions** can result in users or devices falling outside intended protections.
+- **Unaccounted exceptions** (e.g., new cloud apps or unmanaged devices) may bypass critical controls.
+- **Dynamic environments** (such as hybrid identities or evolving IP ranges) can render static conditions ineffective over time.

+These gaps undermine the security posture by creating blind spots where authentication and compliance requirements are not consistently applied.
+To mitigate this risk, organizations should regularly review CA policy logic, validate coverage against all user and device contexts, and implement monitoring to detect unintended exclusions.

 # Baseline Policies

 ## 1. Legacy Authentication